Esshahn/spritemate/README.md

 * choose from the 16 colors of the C64 palette
 * draw pixels on a 24x21 pixel (singlecolor) or 12x21 pixel (multicolor) canvas
 * C64 mode restrictions (number of colors per sprite, global sprite colors)
-* delete, fill, shift left, right, up, down, flip horizontal & vertical
+* delete, fill, shift left, right, up, down, flip horizontal & vertical, move, erase
 * check your sprite in the preview window
 * display grid in editor
 * multiple sprites